 PEN Canada’s Canadian Issues Program focuses on free expression issues of national interest.
-It is overseen by the Canadian Issues Committee.
+It is overseen by the Canadian and Legal Affairs Committee.

 From its inception, PEN Canada has defended the right to freedom of expression enshrined in article 2(b) of the Canadian Charter of Rights and Freedoms.
 Our Canadian Issues Committee has fought censorship in more than 70 cases—from book seizures at the border and censorship in schools and libraries, to legislation that threatens the freedom of expression of all Canadians.

 “The efforts of PEN activists spread awareness of what had happened around the world and helped trigger a tidal wave of protest and support, bolstering me personally and throwing up a guard around the principles at stake.”

 – Juliette O’Neill, reporter for The Ottawa Citizen whose home and office were raided by the RCMP in January 2003

 We supported Derek Finkle, Juliet O’Neill and Stephen Williams in their battles for journalistic integrity.
 We stood with Little Sisters Bookstore in its long struggle against customs censorship.
 We campaigned successfully against the Bill C10 proposal to deny government support to films deemed “contrary to public policy.”
 We have intervened in landmark free expression cases such as Grant v.
 Torstar and Quan v.
 Cusson, which led the Supreme Court of Canada to establish “responsible communication” as a new defence against defamation, and we have fought against the restrictive bail conditions imposed on some G20 protesters.
 PEN Canada regularly publishes public statements on freedom of expression issues to ensure that Charter rights to free speech and freedom of the press are interpreted broadly and vigorously maintained.